a0x8o/airflow/README.md

 are responsible for reviewing and merging PRs as well as steering conversation around new feature requests.
 If you would like to become a maintainer, please review the Apache Airflow [committer requirements](https://cwiki.apache.org/confluence/display/AIRFLOW/Committers).

+## Can I use the Apache Airflow logo in my presentation?

+Yes!
+Be sure to abide by the Apache Foundation [trademark policies](https://www.apache.org/foundation/marks/#books) and the Apache Airflow [Brandbook](https://cwiki.apache.org/confluence/display/AIRFLOW/Brandbook).
+The most up to date logos are found in [this repo](/docs/img/logos) and on the Apache Software Foundation [website](https://www.apache.org/logos/about.html).

 ## Links